OliverT1/FB-Procrastination-Killer/README.md

-# YT_blocker
+# FB-Procrastination-Killer
-Chrome extension to block any videos mentioning a keyword
+Chrome extension to remove news feed and stories from facebook.